townhallproject/indivisible-server/README.md

 ## Processes
 1. GET events from ActionKit API => firebase database
-- staging backend pulls all event with `status === "new" | "active" | "staging"` and saves them in https://indivisible-testing-data.firebaseio.com
+- staging backend pulls all events with `status === "new" | "active" | "staging"` and saves them in https://indivisible-testing-data.firebaseio.com
 Note: `NODE_ENV`=production, but the env variables set in Heroku are for the testing database.
 - production backend pulls events with `status === "new" | "active"` and saves them in https://indivisible-data.firebaseio.com